 The hacking scam exists in different ways, depending on which the scammer decides to use.

-In most case, the scammer tries to infest people computer with all sorts of virus -, especially spyware.
+In most cases, the scammer tries to infest people’s computers with all sorts of viruses -, especially spyware.
 It will monitor and report all activities done on the infected computer.
 They may hide the virus in an email attachment or online free download.

 To avoid being a victim of this kind of scam, you must have to keep your antivirus up-to-date.